old-square-eyes/xiaozhi-esphome/README.md

 ## Quick Links

+The YAML files in `Devices/<device_name>/` are demo configurations and may be outdated, but they are useful for identifying a device.

-Use these links for the versions currently under development:
+Use these links for the versions that are still being developed:

 **[Modular](https://github.com/RealDeco/xiaozhi-esphome/tree/main/devices/Under_Development/Modular)**
 For ESPHome 2026.4.0+